Compassionate SLP Traveler Earns Formal and Intrinsic Rewards

 Helping patients communicate and achieve their potential has many rewards, but a little formal recognition doesn’t hurt, either.

-Speech-language pathologist (SLP) Allyson Slayter recently received an Allied Achiever Award from Med Travelers in the Compassionate Caregivers category, recognized for always going the extra mile for patients, greeting everyone with a smile and looking for new ways to enhance patient care.
+A speech-language pathologist (SLP), Allyson Slayter recently received an Allied Achiever Award from Med Travelers in the Compassionate Caregivers category, recognized for always going the extra mile for patients, greeting everyone with a smile, and looking for new ways to enhance patient care.

 A passion for patients

 "I was so humbled to receive the nomination," said Slayter of Bunkie, Louisiana.
 "Then when my recruiter called to tell me that I received the award, I was so excited."
 Allied traveler nominations were completed in October, and voting took place during Allied Health Professionals Week, Nov.
 6 – 12, 2016.

 When Aaron Quihuis, senior recruiting consultant at Med Travelers in Dallas, nominated Slayter, he described her as possessing "a positive attitude, even through the toughest of times.
 Her ethics are superior, and she will always find ways to improve her speech therapy treatments with her students.
 Allyson meets and exceeds everything that is asked of her … She is truly deserving of the Allied Achiever Award."